 - This was introduced on the Village, Block and District levels in almost all parts of the country.

 Cottage Industries: Cottage industries are a way to earn a meaningful income by taking charge of the course of things.
-Promotion of this particular industry takes an important place which is why government reforms are needed.
+The promotion of this particular industry is important, which is why government reforms are needed.

-- Under article 43, the government has put in place several boards like Village Industries Board, Khadi and Village Industries Commission, All India Handicraft Board, Silk Board, Coir Board, etc.
+- Under article 43, the government has placed several boards like Village Industries Board, Khadi and Village Industries Commission, All India Handicraft Board, Silk Board, Coir Board, etc.

 - These bodies shall extend great help to cottage industries in matters regarding finance and marketing.

-Education: This is a very important sector that aids in the country's future development and its people.
+Education: This is a very important sector that aids the country's future development and people.

-- The 86th Constitutional Amendment introduced the Rights to Education Act of 2009, which made elementary education mandatory for children under 6 to 14 years of age.
+- The 86th Constitutional Amendment introduced the Rights to Education Act of 2009, which made elementary education mandatory for children under 6 to 14.